pkraker/shuttleworth-fellowship/application.md

 <img src="km_example-1.png">
 </p>

 By overlaying further connections between papers, e.g. references, we can see that a certain type of cardiovascular disease (A) is caused by a risk factor (B).
 We can also see that a certain drug (C) moderates this risk factor.
 While the connection between A and B and B and C is known, the connection between A and C may be unknown, because the discoveries were made in different communities - but the link can be easily inferred from the relationships shown on the map.
-Maps thus enable the discovery of new knowledge.
+Maps are thus enabling the discovery of new knowledge.

 <p align="center">
 <img src="km_example-2.png">